charlesreid1-docker/d-mongodb/README.md

     frodenas/mongodb
 ```

-#### Extra arguments
+### Extra arguments

-When you run the container, it will start the MongoDB server without any arguments.
+When you run the container, it will start the
+MongoDB server without any arguments.
 If you want to pass any arguments,
 just add them to the `run` command:

 ```
-$ docker run -d --name mongodb -p 27017:27017 frodenas/mongodb --smallfiles
+$ docker run \
+	-d --name mongodb \
+	-p 27017:27017 \
+	mongodb \
+	--smallfiles
 ```

-#### Persistent data
+### Persistent data

-The MongoDB server is configured to store data in the `/data` directory inside the container.
-You can map the
+MongoDB will store data in `/data`.
-container's `/data` volume to a volume on the host so the data becomes independent of the running container:
+Map `/data` to the host to keep data persistent.

 ```
 $ mkdir -p /tmp/mongodb

 $ docker run -d \
     --name mongodb \
     -p 27017:27017 \
     -v /tmp/mongodb:/data \
-    frodenas/mongodb
+    mongodb
 ```

-## Copyright

-Copyright (c) 2014 Ferran Rodenas.
-See [LICENSE](https://github.com/frodenas/docker-mongodb/blob/master/LICENSE) for details.